Subscribe: Posts | Comments

 • IGEL: The new ControlUp/IGEL integration pack mentioned above.

-• Horizon: Where I will place the Horizon related computers during this article series.
+• Horizon: Where I will place the Horizon-related computers during this article series.

-• IGEL Devices: The lab’s UD7 and UD Pocket devices that have the ControlUp custom partition (Integration Pack) mentioned above.
+• IGEL Devices: The lab’s UD7 and UD Pocket devices have the ControlUp custom partition (Integration Pack) mentioned above.

 • Infrastructure Servers: The lab’s Microsoft infrastructure servers.